girlscript/winter-of-contributing/C_CPP/OOPs in C++/Operator Overloading/overloading-unary-operator.md

 *return_type* -> type of the value returned by the friend operator function
 *operator* -> keyword to create an operator function
 *opr* -> unary operator that is to be overloaded
-*argument* -> is the formal argument referring to class object on which the operator overloading is being done.
+*argument* -> is the formal argument referring to the class object on which the operator overloading is being done.

-Here's a program to overload an unary minus '-' operator using friend functions.
+Here's a program to overload a unary minus '-' operator using friend functions.

 ```C++
 #include<iostream>